epsi-rns/epsi-rns.github.io/_posts/system/2019/2019-03-20-ghostbsd-multiboot.markdown

 * Free Space for Extended Partiions.
   This could be used as container for some linux, swap, data partition, or maybe windows data.

+#### Partitions Arrangement

+Consider this screenshot, so you can figure out what I'm talking about.

+![ghostbsd: gpart show][image-ss-ghostbsd-gpart-show]{: .img-responsive }

+Note that I took this picture after installing GhostBSD.

 #### Windows